zej97/zej97.github.io/docs/game_theory/lecture18.md

 - Let $A$ be a set of outcomes, $N$ a number of voters of decision criteria.
 We shall denote the set of all full linear orderings of $A$ by $L(A)$.

-    A (strict) social welfare function (preference aggreation rule) is a function:
+    A (strict) social welfare function (preference aggregation rule) is a function:

     $$
     F: L(A)^N \to L(A)